-Welcome to the RPF Trustees website for Members
+Welcome to the Reuters Pension Fund (RPF) Trustees website for Members

-Here you can read the latest news about the Fund, links to useful external websites, and details of the Trustees who are responsible for the running of the Fund.
-Confidential information about the Fund is available through our section on the website of the Fund's administrators Capita and in our printed newsletter, Update.
+Here you can read the latest news about RPF, access links to useful external websites and find details of the Trustees who are responsible for the running of RPF.
+Confidential information about RPF is available through the members website run by the Scheme Administrators Capita and in our printed newsletter "Update".

-We, the Trustees, and the Fund's administrator, Capita, take the issue of pension liberation very seriously.
+We, the Trustees, and the Scheme Administrator, Capita, take the issue of pension liberation very seriously.
 Stringent checks are carried out before transfers of benefits are authorised in order to try and ensure that our members do not become victims of these pension liberation scams.

 If you are considering a transfer of your benefits in the Fund to another pension arrangement we would urge you to visit the Pension Regulator's pension scams website for more information.
 For impartial information and guidance on scams you can contact the Pensions Advisory Service.
 If you think you are being targeted by a pension scam you should contact Action Fraud.